 a.
-Controlled Entities Owned directly or indirectly Owned directly or indirectly Listed below are companies which are subsidiaries of Malabar Coal Limited.
-All of the subsidiaries are incorporated in Australia.
-2014 2013 Spur Hill No. 2 Pty Ltd (SH2) 100% 100% Spur Hill Management Pty Ltd (SHMgt) 80% 80% Spur Hill Marketing Pty Ltd (SHMkt) 80% 80% Spur Hill Agricultural Pty Ltd (SHA) 1 80% 80%
+Controlled Entities Owned directly or indirectly Owned directly or indirectly

+Listed below are companies which are subsidiaries of Malabar Coal Limited.
+All of the subsidiaries are incorporated in Australia and the investments are in ordinary shares.
+2015 2014

+Spur Hill No. 2 Pty Ltd (SH2) 100% 100%

+Spur Hill Management Pty Ltd (SHMgt) 80% 80%

+Spur Hill Marketing Pty Ltd (SHMkt) 80% 80%

+Spur Hill Agricultural Pty Ltd (SHA) 80% 80%

-1 Refer to Note 27 for details on the call option granted by SHA.
+&lt;sup>1 Refer to Note 27 for details on the call option granted by SHA.